rmiessle/ezproxy-redirect/README.md

-# EZproxy Redirect Service (Docker + Nginx)
+# EZproxy Redirect Service

-This project provides an HTTP/HTTPS redirect service to preserve legacy EZproxy links after migration to a hosted EZproxy or OCLC IDM environment.
+This project provides an HTTP/HTTPS redirect service to preserve legacy EZproxy links after migration to a hosted EZproxy environment using Docker and Nginx.

 ## Purpose
 Redirect legacy URLs such as: